lemasc/swr-firestore/README.md

 - `error`: error thrown by fetcher (or undefined)
 - `isValidating`: if there's a request or revalidation loading
 - `mutate(data?, shouldRevalidate?)`: function to mutate the cached data
-- `unsubscribe()` A function that, when called, unsubscribes the Firestore listener.
-  - The function can be null, so make sure to check that it exists before calling it.
-  - **Note**: This is not necessary to use. `useCollection` already unmounts the listener for you.
-This is only intended if you want to unsubscribe on your own.

-## `useCollectionGroup(path, query, options)`

-Follows an identical API as `useCollection`, except that it leverages Firestore's collection group query for merging subcollections with the same name.

-To see how to use it, follow the instructions from [`useCollection`](#useCollection).

-See the Firestore [docs on collecttion groups](https://firebase.google.com/docs/firestore/query-data/queries) to learn more.

 ## `setDoc(path, data, SetOptions?)`